acl-org/eacl-2024/_pages/calls/papers.md

 ##### All deadlines are 11.59 pm [UTC -12h](https://www.timeanddate.com/time/zone/timezone/utc-12) ("anywhere on Earth").

 ## Mandatory abstract submission
-The paper title, author names, contact details, and a brief abstract must be submitted electronically through the EACL 2023 paper submission site by the abstract submission deadline (October 13, 2022).
+The paper title, author names, contact details, and a brief abstract must be submitted electronically through the EACL 2023 paper submission site by the abstract submission deadline <i>(October 13, 2022)</i>.
 It will be possible to make minor edits to the title and abstract until the full paper submission deadline, but you cannot change authors and subject areas.
 Submissions with “placeholder” abstracts will be removed without consideration; <b>Important</b>: if you miss the abstract submission deadline, then you cannot submit the full paper.

 ## Submissions
 EACL 2023 has the goal of a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):